nishchalnishant/MLOps-projects/README.md

 # End to End ML deployment

-When it comes to ML deployment we can do so in so many ways.
-Some of them
+When it comes to ML deployment we have many options.

-What do you need to deploy the application?
 In order to deploy any trained model, you need the following:

 - A trained model ready to deploy — save the model into a file to be further loaded and used by the web service.